Thomas Amory (tutor): Bibliography

-Works
+Other Works

 Andrew Kippis gives a list of his twenty-seven publications, including prefaces and single sermons.
 His maiden effort was a 'Poem on Taunton,' 1724.
 He wrote the life and edited the works of Grove, 1745; prefixed a memoir of the author to Dr. George Benson's 'Life of Jesus Christ,' 1764; and edited Chandler's posthumous sermons, with memoir, 1768.